 Our second Rotary Foundation event for Rotarians, friends and partners of Rotary across the Thames Valley will be held at Mansfield College in Oxford.

-Details of timings, speakers and registration can be found below.
+Details of timings, speakers, registration and the venue can be found below.

 Please use this link to register.
 Rotary Foundation Seminar Registration.